What’s in My Wallet?

 It is no secret that one of the best ways to earn miles and points is to use credit cards.
 People that I talk to about miles and points are amazed at I have more than one credit card in my wallet on a daily basis.
 I try to explain to them that each one has a purpose and their amazement turns into disbelief!
 Here is what credit cards are in my wallet for Winter/Q1 2020.
 All information is accurate at the time of writing/update (Dec.
 8, 2019).

-This is one of those cards that has the rotating categories.
-For this quarter, this card will earn you 5 points per dollar spent at gas stations, tolls and drugstores.
+The Chase Freedom and Discover It cards have the rotating quarterly category bonus.
+For Q1 2020, these cards will earn you 5 points per dollar spent at grocery stores, Walgreens & CVS.
 The only caveat is that you have to remember to register for each quarter’s bonus – though it only takes about 15 seconds.

 The current sign up bonus for this card is 15,000 points (worth at least $150) after spending only $500 in the first 3 months and has no annual fee.